16009442DMGHopeUni/PHP-MySQL/README.md

 # PHP-MySQL
 Student Enrollment System
-Note: UniServer needs to be installed on system
+Note: UniServer needs to be installed on system.
-      Create Administrator User Account with PHPMyAdmin.
+      Create Administrator aser account with PHPMyAdmin when installed.

 Download all files and place inside a folder name aceTraining.
 Load localhost/aceTraining.